alexmanrique/spring-boot-application-example/README.md

    * DomainObjects: Functional Objects which might be persisted in the database.

 # How to start the app
-You should be able to start the example application by executing com.myapp.MyappServerApplicantTestApplication, which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.
+You should be able to start the example application by executing com.myapp.MyappServer, which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.

 # Useful commands
 Useful curl commands to test.
 It can be tested with swagger also: http://localhost:8080/swagger-ui.html

 ```